What's clear space? How should I use it for my business branding?

 Here are a few correct and incorrect uses of logo clear space.

-First off, we have an example where the logo is surrounded by graphic elements or images.
-On the left, the clear space is appropriately utilized, as the graphics fall outside the clear space area.
+We have an example where graphic elements or images surround the logo.
+On the left, the clear space is correct.
+The visual elements fall outside the clear space area.

-In the example to the right, the circles are encroaching too close to the logo.
-They violate the clear space needed for the logo.
+In the right-hand example, the circles encroach too close to the logo, violating the clear space needed for it.

 In the following examples, we use clear space to determine where the text can begin after the logo.

-In the left-hand example, the text is appropriately positioned outside of the clear space.
-In the right-hand example, the text is far too close to the logo, violating the clear space needed.
+In the left-hand example, the text is properly outside the clear space.
+In the right-hand example, the text is far too close to the logo, violating the needed clear space.

 Why does logo clear space matter?